 Share apartments in nearby districts in Rome with other IES Abroad students.
-Apartments are furnished, single-sex, and generally accommodate four to six students, with two to three IES Abroad students sharing a bedroom.
+Apartments are furnished, single-sex, and generally accommodate four to seven students, with two to three IES Abroad students sharing a bedroom.
 Internet access is available in every apartment.
 Meals are not included, but apartments offer equipped kitchens.

 Part of making you feel at home in Rome is doing our best to help you feel safe and cared for.
 Whether it’s the orientation program that prepares you for what’s ahead, your housing that is well-located and comfortable, or the field trips that take you to places off the beaten path—we’re all about our student services.
 This is just one of the things we’re known for.